jarradbattaglia/SE577-SoftwareArch/deliverable_2/choose_container_adr.md

 What lead us to using containers over virtual machines:

-- Portability: Using containers, we can deploy the same image locally or on a server and expect similar performance and setup, no matter the operating system or settings required.
+- Portability/Consistancy: Using containers, we can deploy the same image locally or on a server and expect similar performance and setup, no matter the operating system or settings required.
 - Ease of deployment: Similar to above, but containers we can use tools like ECS or Kubernetes to deploy and scale our applications much easier and applications load faster than spinning up virtual machine instances.
 - Resource Limiting: Using orchestration layers like ECS or Kubernetes, allows us to limit how much resources a container may use, which helps limit the impact multiple pods on a machine can cause
-- Monitoring: Easier to monitor pods of containers over singular OS instances of those same applications, many monitoring tools exist to monitor pods of containers
+- Monitoring: Easier to monitor pods of containers over singular OS instances of those same applications or multiple instances application on a single machine, many monitoring tools exist to monitor pods of containers and built into many products
-- Scale: As we expect to use either small machines or have multiple games hosted on a single instance of a machine, it becomes important to scale fast and waiting for VM instances to load settings may cause longer load times and thus money.
+- Scale: As we expect to have multiple games hosted on a single instance of a machine, it becomes important to scale fast and waiting for VM instances to load settings may cause longer load times and thus money.

 # Status